Blog Courses Blender Addons About

 Export Each handles all of this automatically.
 One click exports every object or collection to its own file with consistent settings every time.

-If you are working in Blender and exporting is slowing you down, check out Export Each.
+If you are working in Blender and exporting is slowing you down, also see why most beginners export one by one and how to export FBX for game engines correctly., check out Export Each.
 One click exports every object or collection to its own file automatically.

 Salman Naseem